Meadowridge School: House system

 Meadowridge School is made up of four houses: Alouette (Blue), Kanaka (Red), Fraser (Green), and Whonnock (Orange).
 Each student, parent, and staff member belongs to one house.
 Competitions are held throughout the year for house points with two major Spirit Days happening at the beginning and end of the year.
 During Spirit Day, the four teams will compete against one another in various physical activities where house points are awarded for both success within the activities, as well as sportsmanship and house spirit.
 The day begins with the groups performing "house cheers", which are typically parodies of popular songs with added actions.

 Previously, each house had a mascot character: Alouette an Alligator, Kanaka a Kodiak, Fraser a Falcon, and Whonnock a dragon.
 However, these were phased out for a variety of reasons.

-The House with the most spirit points wins the House Cup at the end of the year.
+The House with the most house points wins the House Cup at the end of the school year.